Pierre Sauvage: Documentary filmmaker

-Also scheduled for release in 2023 are three other documentaries by Sauvage.
-Not Idly By: Peter Bergson, America and the Holocaust, winner of the Best Documentary Award at the Toronto Jewish Film Festival, provides the challenging and eloquent testimony of Peter Bergson, a militant Jew from Palestine who led a determined and controversial American effort to fight the Holocaust.
-Comparing the film to the 2022 PBS series The U.S. and the Holocaust, Dara Horn, wrote in The Atlantic that "The U.S. and the Holocaust is sad, whereas Not Idly By is angry.
-Bergson, interviewed in 1978, rages with a Hebrew prophet’s fury."
+Also scheduled soon for release or re-release are three other documentaries by Sauvage.
+Not Idly By: Peter Bergson, America and the Holocaust provides the challenging and eloquent testimony of Peter Bergson, a militant Jew from Palestine who led a determined and controversial American effort to fight the Holocaust.
+Bergson, interviewed separately in 1978 by Laurence Jarvik and then Claude Lanzmann, "rages with a Hebrew prophet's fury," wrote Dara Horn in The Atlantic.
 Yiddish: the Mother Tongue is the 1979 Emmy Award-winning portrait of the unique and tenacious Yiddish language and culture.
 We Were There: Christians and the Holocaust features the testimony of four French Righteous Christians (Madeleine Barot, pastor André Dumas, Jean-Marie Soutou, and Magda Trocmé), as well as the challenging views of Rev. Franklin Littell.

-Upcoming is And Crown Thy Good: Varian Fry and the Refugee Crisis, Marseille 1940-1941, a feature documentary about the most successful private American rescue effort of the Nazi era.
-In Marseille, France, after France fell to the Nazis, a New York intellectual named Varian Fry led a tiny group that helped to save as many as 2,000 people, including many luminaries of that time: Marc Chagall, Max Ernst, Jacques Lipchitz, Heinrich Mann, Franz Werfel, Alma Mahler Werfel, André Breton, Victor Serge, André Masson, Lion Feuchtwanger, Konrad Heiden, Marcel Duchamp, Hannah Arendt, Max Ophüls, Walter Mehring, Jean Malaquais, Valeriu Marcu, Remedios Varo, Otto Meyerhof...
-In a paper presented in 2000 at the Remembering for the Future conference at Oxford University, Sauvage argued that "Viewed within the context of its time, Fry's mission (...) seems not 'merely' an attempt to save some threatened writers, artists, and political figures.
-It appears in hindsight like a doomed final quest to reverse the very direction in which the world—and not merely the Nazis—was heading."
+Upcoming is A Year That Mattered: Varian Fry and the Refugee Crisis, 1940-1941, a feature documentary about the most successful private American rescue effort of the Nazi era.
+In Marseille, France, after France fell to the Nazis, a New York intellectual named Varian Fry led a tiny group that helped to save as many as 2,000 people, including many luminaries of that time.
+In a paper presented in 2000 at the Remembering for the Future conference at Oxford University, Sauvage argued that "Viewed within the context of its time, Fry's mission seems not 'merely' an attempt to save some threatened writers, artists, and political figures.
+It appears in hindsight like a doomed final quest to reverse the very direction in which the world was heading."